jamesrknox/samples/docs/studio.md

 ![smartimport](studioimport.gif)

-:warning: This does require the **Git integration for eclipse - auto-import for Eclipse** to be installed.
+:warning: This does require the **Git integration for Eclipse - auto-import for Eclipse** to be installed - this can be installed by :

+1. Help -> Install new software
+2. In the Work with field enter **http://download.eclipse.org/egit/updates-5.1**
+3. Find and select **Git integration for Eclipse - auto-import for Eclipse >= 4.6**
+4. Select next and Finish

 ## Using TIBCO menu